endlessm/eos-image-builder/README.md

 check_update customization
 --------------------------

-The check_update stage calls the `cache` customization hooks.
+The check_update stage calls the `check` customization hooks.
 The intention is to determine facts about the current build and compare them to cached facts from the previous build.
-Facts are stored in the build specific cache directory, `${EIB_CACHEDIR}`.
+Facts are stored in the build specific check directory, `${EIB_CHECKDIR}`.

 The check_update stage determines if an update is needed by seeing if the modification times for any files in the cache directory have been updated.
-Therefore, the hook should only update its cache file if there's a difference from the previous build.
+Therefore, the hook should only update its check file if there's a difference from the previous build.

 ostree customization